rproskuryakov/triton-sentence-transformer-tutorial/README.md

 # triton-sentence-transformer-tutorial

-# Deploying a Model with Triton Inference Server
+# Deploying a Sentence Transformer with Triton Inference Server

 This repository contains all the necessary code and scripts to deploy a huggingface retrieval model such as `multilingual-e5-large` using NVIDIA's Triton Inference Server.
 The guide covers every step from model export, configuration, and optimization to deploying the model on Triton for high-performance inference.

-# Contents
+## Contents

 * Model conversion scripts (e.g., ONNX or TensorFlow to Triton format)
 * Configuration files (config.pbtxt)